Anirban166/testComplexity/index.md

 Plotting
 </h2>

-For obtaining a visual description of the trend followed between runtimes/memory-usage vs data sizes so as to diagnose/verify the complexity result(s), simple plots can be crafted.
+For obtaining a visual description of the trend followed between runtimes/memory-usage vs data sizes so as to diagnose the complexity result(s), simple plots can be crafted.
 They are roughly grouped into:

 - **Single Plots** <br>
 Individual plots can be obtained by passing the data frame returned by the quantifying functions to `plotTimings()`/`plotMemoryUsage()` for time/memory cases respectively: <br>